 Columbia MO 65211

-The University of Missouri is committed to fostering a diverse, inclusive and equitable campus community.
+The University of Missouri is committed to fostering a diverse, inclusive, and equitable campus community.
 Our policies reaffirm our pledge to provide equal opportunity.

-The office will provide you information about your rights and options, including your right to file a formal complaint using the equity resolution process.
+OCRT9 will provide you information about your rights and options, including your right to file a formal complaint using the equity resolution process.
 The staff at the office can help explain the difference between the grievance process and the equity resolution process.